Miss Major Griffin-Gracy

 Miss Major Griffin-Gracy (October 25, 1946 – October 13, 2025), often referred to as Miss Major, was an American author, activist, and community organizer for transgender rights.
-She participated in activism and community organizing for a range of causes, and served as the first executive director for the Transgender Gender Variant Intersex Justice Project.
+A witness to the Stonewall Riots, she participated in activism and community organizing for a range of causes, and served as the first executive director for the Transgender Gender Variant Intersex Justice Project.

 Griffin-Gracy contributed to oral history collections, including Captive Genders: Trans Embodiment and the Prison Industrial Complex, The Stonewall Reader, and The Stonewall Generation: LGBT Elders on Sex, Activism, and Aging.
 Her memoir, Miss Major Speaks: Conversations with a Black Trans Revolutionary, was released by Verso Books in 2023.

 Biography

 Chicago

 Griffin-Gracy was born on October 25, 1946, in Chicago.
 She was raised on the South Side, while her father worked for the post office and her mother managed a beauty shop.
 She had two siblings, Cookie and Sargeant.
 She has said after she came out as trans to her parents around age 12 or 13, they responded by enrolling her in psychiatric treatment and taking her to church.

 Griffin-Gracy came out publicly as trans in Chicago in the late 1950s, and described drag balls at the time as places where "You had to keep your eyes open, had to watch your back, but you learned how to deal with that [...]
 We didn't know at the time that we were questioning our gender.
 We just knew it felt right".
 She also described the influence of Christine Jorgensen, who became well known in the 1950s for having gender-affirming surgery; according to Griffin-Gracy, "After Christine Jorgensen got her sex change, all of a sudden there was a black market of hormones out there", and she was familiar with how to obtain illicit hormones in Chicago.

 Griffin-Gracy said she was expelled from college for having feminine clothes, and she lost her home with her parents after they refused to accept her gender.
 She worked as a showgirl at the Jewel Box Revue in Chicago and New York, and added "Griffin" to her name to honor her mother.
-She became a sex worker, a job which provided the steadiest available income.
+She became a sex worker, a job which then provided the steadiest available income.
 After an incarceration in a psychiatric facility in lieu of jail in Chicago, she moved to New York.